mcoia/eg-docker/README.md

 `HOST=app.brick.com IMAGE=evergreen docker-compose up -d`

 - NOTE: Default VARS are defined in .evn and docker-compose.yml
+- To try building with docker's BuildKit set this variable:

+# Currently broken on OpenSRF build
+export DOCKER_BUILDKIT=1

 ### Look for the container finish line